cocoa-xu/evision/README.md

 This project uses and modifies `gen2.py` and `hdr_parser.py` from the `python` module in the [OpenCV repo](https://github.com/opencv/opencv) so that they output header files that can be used in Elixir bindings.

-We hope this project can largely reduce the work of manually porting OpenCV functions/modules to Elixir.

-Compatible OpenCV versions:
-- 4.5.3
-- 4.5.4
-- 4.5.5
-- 4.6.0
-- 4.7.0
-- 4.8.0
-- 4.9.0
-- 4.10.0
-- 4.11.0

-by compatible, it means these versions can compile successfully, and I tested a small range of functions.
-Tons of tests should be written, and then we can have a list for tested OpenCV versions.

 ## Docs
 Online docs for the latest released version is available on Hex.pm, [https://hexdocs.pm/evision/](https://hexdocs.pm/evision/).